sefi0609/BackupServer/README.md

-# Introduction
+# Project Overview
 Hello and welcome to my BackupServer project.
-This is a client server application.
+This is a Multi-threaded client server application.
 In this project I have worked with: Crypto libraries, DataBase - Sqlite3, Sockets, Files, Binary Files
 and checkSum calculation as per Linux with a littel twist.
 If the client is not registered to the service, then he will first register,